IDAES/idaes-pse/docs/tutorials/advanced_install/index.rst

     idaes get-extensions

 .. warning::
-    The IDAES binary extensions are not yet supported on Mac/OSX
+    The IDAES binary extensions are not yet supported on macOS with an Intel processor but are available for macOS with Apple Silicon (M1) processors.
+If you are using macOS (Intel), you can `build the extensions from source <https://github.com/IDAES/idaes-ext>`_.

 .. note::
     This ``pip install`` command would override any package within the conda environment,